Steve Wulf: Career

 Wulf found his first job at The Evening Sun, a local newspaper in Norwich, NY.
 As Wulf once recalled in a story he wrote for Sports Illustrated, he spent "15 months as a—no—the sportswriter for The Evening Sun."
 In one particularly humorous moment during the slow summer months, Wulf once quoted himself in the recap of a local softball game.
 After a 29-5 victory, Wulf was the only player to go hitless and, having no choice but to interview the player, he "quoted" him as saying, "I went through a two-game batting slump in one night.
 But I think that I, more than anyone, was responsible for keeping the score down."

 After leaving Norwich, Wulf migrated south and worked for the Fort Lauderdale News as its horse-racing writer.
-He later did free-lance work for newspapers in Boston before becoming a fact-checker at Sports Illustrated.
+He later did freelance work for newspapers in Boston before becoming a fact-checker at Sports Illustrated.
 He worked his way up to becoming a staff writer, and then later moved to Time Magazine.
 When ESPN decided to start its own magazine, Wulf left Time to become one of ESPN The Magazine's original editors.